 Entering into IoT will be the first step into that New World.

 Mr. Milan Dabic is a Senior Systems Engineer & Solution Architect affiliated with IT Architects in Calgary, Alberta, and has worked in the Oil & Gas, Telecommunications, Electronics Manufacturing, and Defense Contracting areas.
 IT Architects (www.itarchitects.ca) is an information consulting firm specializing in business process optimization, system evolution planning, and the deployment of leading-edge technologies.
-If you require further information, Milan can be reached at email@example.com or 403-605-1771.
+If you require further information, Milan can be reached at firstname.lastname@example.org or 403-605-1771.